 - Soak your medjool dates in boiling water for 5 minutes or until soft.

 - Add all crust ingredients to a food processor and process until you have a crumbly, sticky texture.
 It should stick together easily when you press the mixture between your fingers.
-If it is too dry, try adding 1 tablespoon of water at a time until it is right texture.
+If it is too dry, try adding 1 teaspoon of additional coconut oil at a time until it is right texture.

 - In a stand mixer with the whisk attachment or a large bowl with a hand mixer, beat together the cream cheese and sugar until you have a very creamy texture (about 1-2 minutes).

-- Once creamy, add in the yogurt, coconut cream, vanilla extract, sea salt and tapioca starch and beat again for 30 seconds to a minute or until fully combined.
-See photos for texture reference.
+- Once creamy, add the coconut cream, lemon juice, vanilla extract, sea salt and tapioca starch and beat again for 30 seconds to a minute or until fully combined.

-- Bake cheesecake bars for 50 minutes-65 minutes or until golden brown around the edges.
-When ready, it will still be very wobbly in the middle.
+- Bake cheesecake for 50-65 minutes or until lightly golden around the edges.
+It should still be very wobbly in the middle.

-- Allow to cool completely and set in fridge for at least 4 hours.
+- Cook the vegan cheesecake completely at room temperature, then set in fridge for at least 4 hours to firm up.
 Keep it in the pan while it sets to help it keep its shape.